 I’ve loved Emma Roberts ever since her Unfabulous days on Nickelodeon way back when.
 Since then I’ve grown up watching her work, from the gem that is Wild Child to the more recent hit TV shows Scream Queens and American Horror Story.

-She’s probably the only person in the world who could ever persuade me to try brown hair and, despite some of her more daring looks (I’m talking about those bangs at the Critics Choice Awards), you’ve got to commend her for not being afraid to step outside the box.
+She’s probably the only person in the world who could ever persuade me to try brown hair and, despite some of her more daring looks, you’ve got to commend her for not being afraid to step outside the box.

 It’s not a matter of all style with no substance either with Emma.
 She runs an online book club, Belletrist and is always sharing her latest reads, which I think is a great example of celebrities using their social media influence in the best way.